 “I have 72 reports due by the time we return to the front.”

 “Saints.”
-Gilbert rose up from the bed and stared.
+Gilbert rose and stared.
 “Do they want you to write an essay or something?”

 “Evaluations,” Werner replied.